 In an increasingly competitive marketplace, the NCIDQ Certificate assures a level of competency.
-It has become the standard for quality and leads designers to higher earning potential.
+As a result, it has become the standard for quality and leads designers to higher earning potential.

-To become an NCIDQ Certificate holder you must complete at least six years of qualified interior design education and experience.
-To prove your competency, you must pass three separate rigorous exams.
+To become an NCIDQ Certificate holder, you must complete at least six years of qualified interior design education and experience.
+In addition, to prove your competency, you must pass three separate rigorous exams.
 The basis of these exams is an independent analysis of the profession and the daily practice of interior designers across a wide variety of design specialties.

 That is why Qpractice supports every designer’s goal in passing the NCIDQ Exam.
-We support interior design legislation and it's role in making each designer more qualified and capable of making choices to protect public health, safety, and welfare.
+In addition, we support interior design legislation and the role of making each designer more qualified and capable of making choices to protect public health, safety, and welfare.